codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 14. Final Output

-Run your project and test it out with your friend.
+Run your project and test it out with your pair partner.
 Below is the final output.

 ![Chat App|250](http://i.imgur.com/3UZ6ZNy.png)